SystemsApproach/security/firewall.rst

 intractable to configure firewall policies in every single virtual switch throughout a data center.
 This is why distributed firewalls appeared as a feature of software-defined networks.
-The SDN controller provides a central point of admininstrative control for firewall policies, while the implementation of filtering rules is distributed out to the virtual switches.
+The SDN controller provides a central point of administrative control for firewall policies, while the implementation of filtering rules is distributed out to the virtual switches.
 Thus, for example, a rule that specifies how traffic from VM A to VM B should be filtered can be expressed to